Fresh-Advance/development/README.md

 * Configure the CLI Interpreter
 * Create a Server configuration and set mapping as source:/var/www/

+## Recipes

+Recipes directory contains very simple scripts that can be used for fast start of certain preconfigured environments:

+* `default/example` - is installing basic environment example that is described in "Quick start" section
+* `default/phpunit` - is a preinstalled PHPUnit installation, so TDD kata's can be practiced
+  * The `docker-compose exec php composer tests-coverage` command, runs tests.
+  * Also `make php` and then `composer tests-coverage` or `composer tests-unit` can be used

 ## Inspired by OXID, but also used by OXID! :)
 * https://github.com/OXID-eSales/oxvm_base